kennedn/spotify_mood/README.md

 ## Example Usage
-`spotify_mood` provides different way to search your liked song library.
+`spotify_mood` provides different ways to search your liked song library.
 You can perform genre searches to retrieve songs associated with a certain genre:
 ```bash
 $ ./spotify_mood.py -s jazz
 My Queen Is Harriet Tubman